'Reclaiming narratives' for Black History Month 2024

 Students and staff are invited to join this workshop event which aims to celebrate the work carried out by the creative artists and workshop participants on the Black Maternal Health Project that is ongoing in Liverpool.
 As part of this, the workshop leads and participants will launch a leaflet aimed for NHS antenatal waiting rooms in support of Black mothers.
 This work was based around the use of historical source material relating to Black midwives to discuss changes and continuities in Black maternal healthcare.
 The event is being delivered by The Race and Critical Health Humanities Network, which was established by academics at Liverpool John Moores University and the University of Liverpool, to encourage collaboration and foster dialogue between Liverpool institutions and healthcare providers.
 Find out more and register.

-Student Futures: Networking Coffee Morning for Ethically Diverse Students.
+Student Futures: Networking Coffee Morning for Ethnically Diverse Students

 Monday 7 October, 10am to 12noon, Student Life Building, UG.15